 It also gets Mark C as data is obtained from the user and stored in a variable.
-There is an attempt at a selection structure so Mark A is awarded but not Mark D as the condition is incorrect (comparing to a variable instead of the string secret).
+There is an attempt at a selection structure so Mark A is awarded but not Mark D as the condition is incorrect (comparing to a variable instead of the string "secret").
 This answer also gets Mark E.

-There is a minor syntax error in the third line as the condition is not in brackets.
+There is a minor syntax error in the last line as a colon is missing after the else.
 This syntax error does not prevent the awarding of any marks as it does not affect the logic flow.

 '''

-string password;
+password = input()

-password = Console.ReadLine()
+if password = "secret":

-if (password == "secret")

-{

-Console.WriteLine("Correct password");

-}

-else

-{

-Console.WriteLine("Incorrect password");

-}
+print("Correct password")

+else:

+print("Incorrect password")

 '''